 Why we picked the Ultimate Ears Wonderboom

 The perfect listening companion for the water-bound among us comes in the form of the softball-sized Ultimate Ears‘ Wonderboom.
-A floating sphere of sound that can be fully submerged in three feet of water for 30 minutes, the Wonderboom is also perfect for the clumsy among us.
-Along with waterproofing, the speaker is shock resistant, able to withstand falls up to five feet without issue.
-Dual 40mm drivers take your music to a relatively powerful 86 dB — about the volume of a home blender — meaning you’ll never be away from your favorite tunes, even among the excitable shouts of children in the water.
+A floating sphere of sound that can be fully submerged in 3 feet of water for 30 minutes, the Wonderboom is also perfect for the clumsy among us.
+Along with being waterproof, the speaker is shock resistant and able to withstand falls up to five feet without issue.
+Dual 40mm drivers take your music to a relatively powerful 86dB — about the volume of a home blender — meaning you’ll never be away from your favorite tunes, even among the excitable shouts of children in the water.

 The best for the apocalypse